1935 United Kingdom general election in Scotland

-A general election in the United Kingdom was held on 14 November 1935, and all 74 seats in Scotland were contested.
-When combined with results from across the UK, the election resulted in a second (though reduced) landslide victory for the three-party National Government, which was led by Stanley Baldwin of the Conservative Party after the resignation of Ramsay MacDonald due to ill health earlier in the year.
-It is the most recent UK general election to have seen any party or alliance of parties win a majority of the popular vote.
-Due to the outbreak of the Second World War in 1939 the next general election was not held until 1945.
-This election also marked the tradition for general elections to be held on a Thursday, and every general election since has been held on this day.
+When combined with results from across the United Kingdom, the election resulted in a second landslide victory for the three-party National Government, which was led by Stanley Baldwin of the Conservative Party after the resignation of Ramsay MacDonald due to ill health earlier in the year.
+It is the most recent general election in United Kingdom to have seen any party or alliance of parties win a majority of the popular vote.
+This election marked the tradition for general elections to be held on a Thursday, and every general election since has been held on this day.